 Famous people who have overcome difficult odds to offer real rags to riches story.
 This includes both financial rags to riches stories, but also people who have triumphed in other fields such as sport and music.

 Alexander the Great (356 – 323 BC) Despite mixed claims to the Macedonian throne.
-The half Macedonian Alexander consolidated his power, before embarking on a global conquest stretching from the Aegean to India.
+Alexander consolidated his power before embarking on a global conquest stretching from the Aegean to India.

 Olaudah Equiano (1745 – 1797) – Enslaved in Africa, he was taken to America, where he was able to purchase his freedom.
 He wrote a best-selling book ‘The Interesting Narrative of the Life of Olaudah Equiano‘ He left an estate valued at £950 to his daughter (worth over £80,000 today)